Israel-Gaza war in maps and charts: Live tracker

 Gaza’s only operating power plant is located along the district’s boundary with Gaza City.

-Khan Younis is home to some 430,000 people.
+Khan Younis is home to about 430,000 people.
 At its centre is the Khan Younis refugee camp, where about 90,000 people live.

-Rafah is the southernmost district of Gaza, with a population of about 275,000.
-Rafah is also the name of the crossing with Egypt that is located here.
+Rafah is the southernmost district of Gaza with a population of about 275,000.
+Rafah is also the name of the crossing with Egypt that is located there.

-Both Israel and Egypt have kept their borders largely shut and are responsible for further deteriorating the already weakened economic and humanitarian situation.
+Both Israel and Egypt have kept their borders largely shut and are responsible for further deteriorating the already weakened economic and humanitarian situation in Gaza.

 INTERACTIVE Gaza North map-80-1696847449INTERACTIVE Gaza Deir el Balah map-80-1696847436 INTERACTIVE Gaza Deir el Balah map-80-1696847436INTERACTIVE Gaza Khan Younis map-80-1696847430INTERACTIVE Gaza Rafah map-80-1696847424